Kannagi: South India

-The Kannaki cult, perhaps initiated by the Chera dynasty of Kerala, is still preserved in the form of the Bhagavati cult.
-The famous Bhagavati Temple at Kodungallur, which was the former capital of Cheras, remembers its ancient interaction with the Kannaki cult in its Sthala Puranam.
-Though the deity of the temple is still observed as Bhadra Kali, she is often praised by the devotees as Kannaki and Muthumari in Kodungallur.

-Attukal Bhagavati Temple, Moothanthara Karnaki Amman Temple and so many Goddess Bhagavati temples are believed to be located on the journey of Kannaki to Chera Nadu (Kerala) after the burning of Madurai.
+The Kannaki cult initiated by the Cheras, is still preserved in the form of the Bhagavati cult in Kerala.
+The Bhagavati Temple at Kodungallur, which was the former capital of Cheras, mentions the Kannaki cult in its Sthala purana.
+Though the deity of the temple is still observed as Bhadrakali, Kannagi is believed to be an incarnation of the goddess, and reached Kodungallur to attain salvation at the location of the temple.
+Attukal Temple, Mangala Devi Kannagi Temple, and Thirupuraikkal Temple are some of the Bhagavati temples in Kerala, that are associated with the Kannagi cult, and are believed to have been located on the places visited by Kannagi on her journey to Chera Nadu after the burning of Madurai.